lensesio/stream-reactor/kafka-connect-cassandra/docs/source/cassandra.rst

 5. The import mode, either incremental or bulk.
 6. The authentication mode, this is either none or username\_password.
    We haven't enabled this on our Cassandra install but you should.
 7. The ip or host name of the nodes in the Cassandra cluster to connect to.
 8. Username and password, ignored unless you have set Cassandra to use the PasswordAuthenticator.

 Starting the Source Connector (Standalone)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we are ready to start the Cassandra Source Connector in standalone mode.

-..note:: You need to add the connector to your classpath or you can create a folder in share/java like kafka-connect-myconnector and the start scripts provided by Confluent will pick it up.
+.. note:: You need to add the connector to your classpath or you can create a folder in share/java like kafka-connect-myconnector and the start scripts provided by Confluent will pick it up.
 The start script looks for folders beginning with kafka-connect.

 .. code:: bash

     #Add the Connector to the class path
     ➜  export CLASSPATH=kafka-connect-cassandra-0.1-all.jar
     #Start the connector in standalone mode, passing in two properties files, the first for the schema registry, kafka and zookeeper and the second with the connector properties.
-    ➜  bin/connect-standalone etc/schema-registry/connect-avro-standalone.properties cassandra-source-standalone-orders.properties
+    ➜  bin/connect-standalone etc/schema-registry/connect-avro-standalone.properties cassandra-source-bulk-orders.properties

 We can use the CLI to check if the connector is up but you should be able to see this in logs as-well.

 .. code:: bash

     ➜ java -jar build/libs/kafka-connect-cli-0.2-all.jar get cassandra-source-orders
     #Connector `cassandra-source-orders`:
-    cassandra.key.space=demo
+    connect.cassandra.key.space=demo
     name=cassandra-source-orders
-    cassandra.import.mode=bulk
+    connect.cassandra.import.mode=bulk
     connector.class=com.datamountaineer.streamreactor.connect.cassandra.source.CassandraSourceConnector
-    cassandra.authentication.mode=username_password
+    connect.cassandra.authentication.mode=username_password
-    cassandra.contact.points=localhost
+    connect.cassandra.contact.points=localhost
-    cassandra.username=cassandra
+    connect.cassandra.username=cassandra
-    cassandra.password=cassandra
+    connect.cassandra.password=cassandra
-    cassandra.import.map=orders:orders-topic
+    connect.cassandra.import.map=orders:orders-topic
     #task ids: 0

 Check for Source Records in Kafka